-Investors place their bets on many types of fear indicators, government statistics, publications and most recently, those infamous tweets.
+Investors place their bets on many types of fear indicators, government statistics, publications, and most recently, those infamous tweets.
 Fear introduces itself to the markets, often unannounced, causing them to shift rapidly.
 This arrival can bring either pain or riches to homeowners, investors, and the economy at large.

 Bozeman’s housing market does not move at the same speed, rate, tenacity, or even in the same direction, as the stock and bond markets.
-At the time of this writing it takes an average of 55 days to sell a home in Bozeman, even longer to close the transaction, and years for real pricing trends to effect change.
+At the time of this writing, it takes an average of 55 days to sell a home in Bozeman, even longer to close the transaction, and years for real pricing trends to effect change.
 In simple terms, it takes a long time for the national real estate market’s fear to travel to the Rocky Mountains.

 Is Bozeman's Housing Market immune?

 Often, we refer to these real estate trends as cycles, or intervals, based on demand.
 Home prices tend to react to local forces first, then national and global economic forces come into play.
-Bozeman Montana’s history has shown that it takes on average 12-18 months for outside economic forces to arrive to the Gallatin Valley, for better or worse.
+Bozeman Montana’s history has shown that it takes on average 12-18 months for outside economic forces to arrive in the Gallatin Valley, for better or worse.
 This makes the Bozeman Real Estate forecast difficult to predict.

 Bozeman’s Real Estate Forecast 12-18 Months